SportsX — Cookie Policy

 By using the Service, you acknowledge that you have read this Cookie Policy and understand which cookies are loaded on your device and why.
 If you do not agree with this Cookie Policy, you can disable cookies in your browser, or you can choose not to use the Service.

-Cookie Policy v1.0 — drafted 2026-04-27, subject to legal review under the Phase 1 hybrid review strategy.
+Cookie Policy v1.0 — effective 2026-05-14.
 Phase 1 jurisdiction: Ontario only.
 The English text governs in all cases.
 French translation will be made available in a future Phase consistent with the AODA accessibility plan.